 A mutual fund is a type of investment fund operated by a money manager who invests your money for you, and attempts to get good returns.

-When it comes to value, while mutual funds are built and managed by so-called “financial experts”, they typically have a hard time beating the market, especially when you factor in the fees that the money managers charge to those who invest in their fund.
+When it comes to value, remember that mutual funds are built and managed by so-called “financial experts” who have a hard time beating the market, especially when you factor in the fees they’re charging you to manage your money in the first place.

 7. Index Funds

 Similar to mutual funds, index funds are one of the types of stock investments that diversifies your investment across multiple stocks.
 The difference between index funds and mutual funds is that index funds are passively managed, not directly overseen by a money manager.